Killer Strategies to Successfully Hiring a Virtual Assistant

 Just like hiring personnel in any kind of business, it’s important that you know exactly what you’re looking for when you want to hire a virtual assistant.
 Be very clear on the tasks that you’re planning to assign to your virtual assistant and the specific skill sets you’d need from them.
 Without a clear picture of what you want and what role you want your virtual administrative assistant to take in your business, you’ll find yourself in a situation where you’d expect a lot of things from a person who is completely unsuited to the job.

 Before you hire a virtual assistant, make sure you’ve already set up a system of how things are done in your business and that you’ve documented ways to implement them.
 This way, when you manage to find the right person and have succeeded in training them, you can easily entrust the tasks to them, and they will also have something to consult from time to time should the need arise.
 You can make use of online workflow management tools like Process.st, Trello, or Asana to make setting up your processes more convenient.

 There are several websites that offer virtual assistant services where you can post job listings for remote online assistants.
 Do research on which websites have created the most successes in terms of VA recruitment—you’ll find comprehensive reviews about this in several startup blogs if you do a quick Google search.

 Remember that your job advert is the beacon in the whole recruitment process.
 This means it should not only be well-written but also detailed.

 Your job listing should include a clear-cut description of:

 - The skills and other qualifications you’re looking for

-- The duties you expect them to perform
+- The duties you expect a VA to perform

 - How many hours and days per week you require (including whether you’re looking for short-term or long-term help)